 I like to think of myself as a decent photographer.
 I don’t know everything and am fairly sure that I never will, but every day I take photos and hope to get a little better.
 Continuing to learn new techniques and getting a better feel for light and how to compose shots is one of my primary goals as a nomad.
 Gear, talent, and timing, that is what is needed to make good photos.
 Today there is no shortage of good photography gear available to help capture that amazing shot.
 Below is what I use and what I recommend.
 This is my nomad camera gear list.

 I have been a Canon guy for seventeen years.
 I love the control surface layout of their pro/prosumer cameras.
 (Pro + Consumer = Prosumer.)
 The 60D is an older model and it has been my workhorse for the past 8 years.
 The 90D is the latest version in this line of rock-solid prosumer cameras.

 EOS R6 or R5: The Mirrorless Future

 I am ready to upgrade to a slightly lighter mirrorless unit which would be better for backpacking and even long days out in the field.
 Luckily, Canon has finally started to really compete in the mirrorless realm and the EOS R5 & R6 are top-notch devices.
-Both have larger full-frame sensors and lighter bodies, these are both great options for those looking to get into higher-end photography.
+Both have larger full-frame sensors and lighter bodies.
+These are both great options for those looking to get into higher-end photography.
 The IBIS (In-body image stabilization) combined with lenses that also have stabilization and out of this world face and eye-tracking autofocus makes taking a crisp image almost to easy.
-The hardest choice is deciding if the extra megapixels (45 vs. 20) is worth the extra $1,000.
+The hardest choice is deciding if the extra megapixels (45 vs. 20) is worth the extra $1,400.

 Canon Control Ring Mount Adapter EF-EOS R